 - Excessive urination

-Polyomavirus is contracted through other infected birds, as well as the air, dust, dander, and incubators.
+Polyomavirus is contracted through other infected birds, air, dust, dander, and incubators.

 Parrot Vaccination Vaccine Schedule

-If you decide to give your parrot the polyomavirus vaccine, get a veterinarian to administer the first dose at 4 weeks.
+If you decide to give your parrot the polyomavirus vaccine, get a vet to administer the first dose at 4 weeks.
 Your parrot will then need its second dose after 6-8 weeks.

 How To Prevent Polyomavirus

-There’s no treatment for polyomavirus, so there’s nothing a veterinarian can do if your parrot contracts the disease.
-All a vet can do is diagnose the disease with a cloacal swab.
-Therefore, prevention is essential, which you can try to do by following these steps:
+There’s no treatment for polyomavirus.
+All that a vet can do is diagnose the disease with a cloacal swab.
+Therefore, prevention is essential, which you can do by following these steps:

 Transporting A Parrot To The Vet

-When it comes to your parrot’s annual health check, transporting your bird isn’t always easy.
-You will need to make it as stress-free as possible, as parrots don’t deal with stressful situations very well.
+When it comes to your parrot’s annual health check, transporting your parrot isn’t always easy.
+You’ll need to make it as stress-free as possible, as parrots don’t deal with stressful situations well.
 Make sure you have:

 - Cardboard box